 On occasion, you may have cause to cancel and enrolment that was originally paid for by an onCourse voucher.
 If this is the case, a warning will appear in the cancellation window to advise you that a credit note will be made for this student, just like for any other cancelled enrolment.
 There is no automatic 'crediting' of their original voucher.

 If you have a business rule that states that students who paid with vouchers can not access a refund, then use the credit note to purchase a new voucher for the student that they can again redeem.

 In the example below, the enrolment fee of $264 was paid for partially by a voucher ($200) and partially by cash ($64) - this can be found by looking at the original invoice for the enrolment.

 When the enrolment is cancelled and the credit note created, I could then purchase another $200 voucher for the student with the credit note, leaving them with $64 in general credit, that could either be used towards another enrolment or refunded.

 If you are planning of transferring an enrolment, you can do this from the enrolment list view.
-This is similar to the 'cancel enrolment' process with the addition of opening Quick Enrol at the end of the process, pre loaded with the student, payer and course details, allowing you to make a speedy transfer of the student to another class.
+This is similar to the 'cancel enrolment' process with the addition of opening Checkout at the end of the process, pre loaded with the student, payer and course details, allowing you to make a speedy transfer of the student to another class.

 Highlight the enrolment you want to transfer, then go to the cogwheel and select the option 'Transfer an enrolment'.
-Once you have done this a sheet will appear advising you what is going to happen.
+Once you have done this a popup will appear advising you what is going to happen.
 You then have the ability to delete outcomes linked to this enrolment with the status "not set", this option is marked as default.
 You also have the ability to do the following things related to the invoice or invoices attached to this enrolment: